razoumov/publish/02-task-parallelism.md

 $ cat solution.out
 ~~~
 ~~~
-This is the main thread starting first task
+This is the main thread starting first thread
-This is the main thread starting second task
+This is the main thread starting second thread
 This is the main thread, I am done ... thread 2: 101 thread 1: 101